wxcctechsummit/holcct2107/labslive/lab5.md

 ### Lab Objective

-- This lab is designed to help you to be familiar with the control hub and admin portal UI.
+- This lab is designed to help you configure a Google DialogFlow Agent using CCAI (Contact Center AI) on Webex Contact Center and utilize TTS (Text-to-speech) capabilities.
-- The lab contains multiple exercises on Control Hub and Admin Portal to make you comfortable with the Webex Contact Center application.
+- At the end of this lab, you should have a fully functioning bot front-ending the Webex Contact Center and text to speech prompts.

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
 - You have the customer admin login credentials.
 - You have the calling DNIS.
 - You have the agent’s extension number.